larnelle15/larnelle15/README.md

-- 👋 Hi, I’m @larnelle Ankunda
+- 👋 Hey, I’m @larnelle Ankunda
 - 👀 I’m interested in Software Development and Product Management
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on multiple projects with a current focus on python